-Part of diagnosing your allergies is determining the time of year and situations in which you experience symptoms.
+Part of diagnosing your allergies is determining the time of year, allergy triggers, and situations in which you experience symptoms.
 If, for instance, your allergies are more pronounced in springtime, after four hours of working on your yard, this is important information for your doctor to know.
 It might be helpful to track your symptoms on a calendar or in a journal for a while.
 If your allergies are food-related, keep a food diary, noting symptoms in relation to what you eat.

 Making Your Appointment